Aeroluna/LunaCoopMod/README.md

   - Bile Bombs now reveal a radius of 3 around them.

 Kinda stolen from CXL, should make Bile Launchers more effectively than just on infested maps.

+- Added Defilers.
+  - Can use Dark Swarm for 100 energy.
+    - Creates a micro-organism cloud preventing all incoming ranged and splash damage for 30 seconds.
+  - Can use Plague for 150 energy.
+    - Infects all enemy units and buildings in the target area, inflicting 300 damage over 20 seconds.
+Cannot reduce units or buildings below 1 life.
+Ignores shields.
+Reveals infected cloaked units.
+  - Can use Consume.
+    - Kills target friendly biological unit metabolizing it into 75 energy.
+  - Added Metasynaptic Node upgrade at the Infestation Pit.
+    - Adds 50 max energy and starts at full energy.

+Gives Zagara a unit that isn't just a-move.
+Mixing defilers allows for taking far more efficient trades.
+Defilers can also easily get energy from consuming Zagara's cheap units.

+- Increased visual scale of Hunter Killers by 20%

+When Hunter Killers were given the webby skin, their scale was reset to the normal Hydralisk scale.

 ## Vorazun